Guatemala at the 2015 Pan American Games

 Guatemala competed in the 2015 Pan American Games in Toronto, Ontario, Canada from July 10 to 26, 2015.

-Race walker Mirna Ortiz was the flagbearer of the country at the opening ceremony.
+Race walker Mirna Ortiz was the flagbearer at the head of the country's contingent at the opening ceremony.

 Competitors

 The following table lists Guatemala's delegation per sport and gender.

 Medalists

 The following competitors from Guatemala won medals at the games.
 In the by discipline sections below, medalists' names are bolded.